migpimenta/kafka-by-example/chapter1/README.md

 These fundamentals are the building blocks for all advanced Kafka features.
 Understanding them deeply will help you design robust, scalable streaming applications.

-**Next steps**: Proceed to Exercise 2 to explore more advanced topics like handling broker failures, tuning performance, and understanding behavior under load.
+**Next steps**: Proceed to Chapter 2 to explore more advanced topics like handling broker failures, tuning performance, and understanding behavior under load.